What is the main source of law authorising this entity form?

 Does the entity possess separate legal personality?

-A PT has a separate legal personality from its founders/shareholders.
-It obtains status as a legal entity upon being registered to the Minister of Law and Human Rights ( “MOLHR”) and obtaining proof of registration.
+1. A PT has a separate legal personality from its founders/shareholders.
+It obtains status as a legal entity upon being legalized by the Minister of Law ((MOL) or previously known as Minister of Law and Human Rights) and obtaining proof of legalization.

 (Maximum) period of existence